Wassssim/Nvidia-Jetson-Setup/README.md

 Run `sudo ./test_deepstream.sh` To check if the deepstream installation is working correctly

+This was tested on the Nvidia Jetson Nano in headless mode, with a fresh installation of the Jetpack 4.6

 This repository is still under WIP (Work in Progress)